jyl6932/EMobot/README.md

 ![](https://github.com/jyl6932/EMobot/blob/master/IntroImage/Details.png)

 ### Application (Jetson)
 1. Update the 6th lines **IS_JETSON = Yes** in `congfig.py`.
-And then the code could be suitable for Jetson environment.
+And then the code could be suitable for the Jetson environment.
 2. Run `emobot.py` to start the project.
 3. Say `Hello` to EMobot and then the robot will be wake up.
-4. After wake up, EMobot will greet the user first
+4. After wake up, EMobot will greet the user first and then ask users' current EMotion.
+By saying a keyword, the user could express his current emotion to EMobot.(Happy/Angry/Blue(sad))
+5. Then, EMobot will ask the user which function he wants to use like `MessageBox` and `Music`.
+EMobot will wait until the user gives some feedback.
+Otherwise, he will wait for 5s and ask it again.
+6. If the user chooses `MessageBox`, EMobot will ask again whether the user wants to use record a new message or play the previous one.
+If the user chooses `record`, he will have 15s to record his current feelings.
+If user choose `play`, EMobot will choose a random message from previously recorded messages.
+7. If the user chooses `Music`, EMobot will play the music which is relative to the user's current feelings (like happy/angry/sad).
+EMobot will automatically search and click the video for the user.
+And it will kindly help users click the full-screen button and also nicely escape the advertises.
+The user could by saying `Stop` to stop the video otherwise it will automatically stop after the 50s.
+(In `browerServiceJetson.py` and `browerServiceMac.py` parts decide the keywords the system search and play.
+For exmaple: when the user is happy, EMobot will search `happymv2020`.)
+8. For all the above functions, after one function finished, the user could decide to move to the other function area or keep in the loop.
+9. For each switch part, the user could say `no` to quit the system.
+Then, EMobot will become an idle state and wait to be activated again.
+10. After EMobot is activated, if there is no input for more than the 20s in any state, EMobot will automatically become an idle state.
+User could say hello to re-activate it again.

 ## Reference
+Thanks to `msubzero2000`, I could build the skeletal animation system from the ground.

 Link: https://github.com/msubzero2000/Qrio-public.git